Hydraulic Lime Mortars (N.H.L.)

 Caring for N.H.L .
 Mortars

-It is worth noting that N.H.L. mortars require greater care and attention than traditional lime mortars.
+Notably, N.H.L. mortars require greater care and attention than traditional lime mortars.
 In particular, they must be regularly cared for during and after application to prevent them from drying out too quickly.
 Hydrating them regularly over a minimum of two weeks is vital to create the hydraulic set.
 Protecting the work from direct sunlight and frost is essential; this is often done with hessian.
-Before selecting an N.H.L. mortar, it is important to consult with qualified conservation professional.
+Before selecting an N.H.L. mortar, it is important to consult with a qualified conservation professional.
 Consultations and mortar analysis will ensure it is the right choice for the repair.

 Preparing N.H.L, Mortars